TooTallNate/nx.js/docs/switch.md

 #### `buttonup` event

 Emitted when any button on the controller has been released since the previous frame.
-The `event.detail` property describes all buttons which are currently being pressed.
+The `event.detail` property describes all buttons which have just been released.
 You may use `Button` enum from the `nxjs-constants` module with a bitwise `&` to check for a specific button.

 ```ts